What are Bloomberg School Summer Institute Online Courses Like?

 Please note that registration for this course closes at 11:59pm Eastern U.S. time on the first Friday of the class.

 Not all Summer Institute online courses are self-paced; in some courses, students move together as a cohort day by day with assignment due dates.
 Students should carefully review the course description to better understand the format of their chosen courses.

-All JHSPH courses, whether face-to-face or online, require the following minimum time commitments, according to credit hour:
+All BSPH courses, whether face-to-face or online, require the following minimum time commitments, according to credit hour:

 |Credits||Total Learning Time

 (lectures, readings, discussions, assessments, collaborative activities, homework, etc.)

 Many courses require participation in live, real-time synchronous sessions with live audio interaction with faculty and other students known as LiveTalks.
 Although every effort is made to schedule LiveTalks at convenient times for faculty and students, it is possible that the LiveTalks in your time zone may occur outside of regular business hours.